-Although long-distance cycling is every cyclist’s dream, it takes months of groundwork and training in order to achieve this safely.
+Although long distance cycling benefits is every cyclist’s dream, it takes months of groundwork and training in order to achieve this safe site.
 Here are some tips and ideas if you’re eager for a long bike ride to help you get to the other side without too much unnecessary stress on your body.

 Even if you think you can do it, never start with a long ride.
 Begin by covering shorter distances and then gradually increasing the length of your cycle.
 Your training should still leave you fit enough to ride again the next day.

 Your bike must be comfortable

 You need to become familiar with your bike first, which, again, can only happen over time while you gradually increase the distances that you cycle.
 The way a bike feels on short trips is not an indicator of how it will feel on a long ride.
 It also takes time to get used to a saddle and find your optimal seating position on a new bike.

 Make sure to get practical clothing to ride in

 The same pants that feel great on a 10-mile ride, can begin to chafe against the delicate skin on a longer ride.
 By increasing the distance progressively, you will be able to catch problematic trends before they become actual problems and cause further discomfort.